NebraLtd/Helium-Guides/docs/handy-guides/setting-up-hnt-app.md

 Start by downloading the App from the Apple App Store or the [Google Play Store](https://play.google.com/store/apps/details?id=com.helium.wallet) depending on your phone.

+When you open the Application you should see the following screen, for these instructions we'll be going through creating a new account.
+If you already have a wallet you should import it instead.

 | Android 9 | iOS 14 |
 | --- | ---  |
 | ![Play Store](../media/screenshots/android/ha-setup-1.jpg  ':size=350') | ![Apple Store](../media/screenshots/ios/ph.png  ':size=350') |

+Tap on Create an Account.

 | Android 9 | iOS 14 |
 | --- | ---  |